Belgium 9 min

 Want to start making a living on your own terms?

-Then say goodbye to the 9-to-5 grind, and hello to life as an independent contractor in Belgium — where freedom, flexibility, and delicious chocolate create the perfect recipe for success.
+Then say goodbye to the 9-to-5 grind and hello to life as an independent contractor in Belgium — where freedom, flexibility, and delicious chocolate create the perfect recipe for success.

 The country’s vibrant labor market is ideal for small businesses, while its diversified economy and stable democracy mean the ease of doing business is very high.

-In this article, we’ll cover all these things.
-We’ll also help you navigate your tax obligations as a self-employed worker, and discuss some of the other risks and liabilities you should be aware of.
+We cover all these things in this article.
+We also help you navigate your tax obligations as a self-employed worker and discuss some other risks and liabilities to be aware of.

 What is an independent contractor according to Belgian law?